Like cold coffee, but looking for an easier way to make it at home? Then you're going to LOVE this amazing Instant Iced Coffee!

 - Water - You'll use a little hot tap water to dissolve the coffee granules (cold water also works).
 Once they're dissolved, you'll use cold water to finish the drink.
 For the tastiest results, I recommend using chilled, filtered water if you have it (such as from a Brita)

 - Sweetener - Because you're using with cold water, simple syrup works best for sweetening this Instant Iced Coffee.
-It's quick to make with just water and sugar (check out my easy Simple Syrup recipe for details), and easy to store in your refrigerator.
+It's quick to make with just water and sugar (check out my easy Simple Syrup recipe or this Brown Sugar Syrup for details), and easy to store in your refrigerator.
 You could also use maple syrup, or even regular sugar, brown sugar, or a sugar substitute, as long as you don't mind a few granules.

 - Milk - Unless you take your coffee black, your favorite milk (or creamer) is the perfect finishing touch!
 Both regular and vegan / plant-based varieties will work.
 I used my fave soy milk, but almond, coconut, or oat milk would also taste great.